The Luxembourg City Film Festival has started its hybrid edi...

 - hydraulic diagram of the system for drinking water distribution in the planned building

-- specification of firefighting methods (fire extinguishers, sprinklers, internal hydrant network)
+- specification of firefighting methods (fire wall hydrants, sprinklers, internal hydrant network)

 TO RECEIVE A NOTICE OF APPROVAL FROM THE SERVICE EAUX, THE FOLLOWING REQUIREMENTS MUST BE MET: